 The Ring of Kerry

-The Ring of Kerry is the main reason that so many people visit Killarney each year as it has a reputation for being the most beautiful place in Ireland, which let me tell you is some accolade!
+It’s the main reason that so many people visit Killarney each year as it has a reputation for being the most beautiful place in Ireland, which let me tell you is some accolade!

 The route traditionally runs anti-clockwise from Killarney, but for various reasons we chose to go the opposite way round.
-The main one was that there are a huge amount of coach tours that all follow the same anti-clockwise route and stop at the same places at virtually the same time.
+The main one was the coach tours all follow the same anti-clockwise route and stop at the same places at virtually the same time.

 The views are so spectacular and ever changing that we were pulling the car over literally every five minutes to take in the views.
 The narrow road winds high into the mountainside before dropping steadily into valleys, revealing new and even more beautiful scenery with every twist and turn.

 The Skellig Ring